viperproject/prusti-dev/user-guide/src/basic.md

 ```

 When running Prusti on this example, it highlights the failing assertion and thus enables us to quickly locate and fix the issue.

+## Configuration

+Prusti offers a many flags to configure its behavior.
+See [Providing Flags](https://viperproject.github.io/prusti-dev/dev-guide/config/providing.html) for how to provide these flags and [List of Configuration Flags](https://viperproject.github.io/prusti-dev/dev-guide/config/flags.html) in the developer guide.